designpatternninja/designpatternninja.github.io/about.md

 Currently the entire site is built on top of [Jekyll](http://jekyllrb.com).

-Our main goal is cataloging as many design patterns as possible, and not only the most famous ones, but it's a place where anyone can publish new and invented design patterns and/or improve existing ones.
+Our main goal is to catalog as many design patterns and anti-patterns as possible, and not only the most famous ones, but it's a place where anyone can publish new and invented design patterns and/or improve existing ones.

 ## What is the goal of this project?